 Ho Chi Minh City (formerly Saigon, once the capital of South Vietnam) is a chaotic economic centre with bustling markets and motorbike-packed streets.

-Cyclo around Hanoi’s old quarter
+Hanoi – Cyclo around the old quarter

+Hanoi’s Old Quarter is a charming part of the city.
 A quintessential Hanoi experience is to ride through the Old Quarter in a three-wheeled bicycle-powered rickshaw, or cyclo.

-Motorbike around Ho Chi Minh City
+Ho Chi Minh City – Get on a Motorbike

 Once packed with push bikes, the streets of Ho Chi Minh City now swirl with 100cc motorbikes which are the main form of transportation for the city’s population of over six million people.